Stickiness and recurrence plots: an entropy-based approach: Recurrence plots

 such that the RTE is defined as \cite{entropy2, RTE}

-where $p_{\textrm{w}}(v) = P_{\textrm{w}}(v)/N_{\textrm{w}}$ and $N_{\textrm{w}}$ is the total number of white vertical line segments.
+where $v_{\mathrm{max}}$ ($v_{\mathrm{min}}$) is the length of the longest (shortest) white vertical line, $p_{\textrm{w}}(v) = P_{\textrm{w}}(v)/N_{\textrm{w}}$ and $N_{\textrm{w}}$ is the total number of white vertical line segments.
+In this paper, we consider $v_{\mathrm{min}} = 1$.
 Careful attention should be given to the evaluation of \eqref{eq:wvld}.
-Due to the finite size of an RP, the distribution of white vertical lines might be biased by the border lines, that are cut short by the borders of the RP, thus influencing the RQAs measures, such as the RTE \cite{border}.
+Due to the finite size of an RP, the distribution of white vertical lines might be biased by the border lines, that are cut short by the borders of the RP, thus influencing the RQA measures, such as the RTE \cite{border}.
 In order to avoid these border effects, we exclude from the distribution the white vertical lines that begin and end at the border of the RP.
-The thickening of diagonal lines in an RP, caused by tangential motion \cite{rec3, GAO200075}, also influences the RQAs measures \cite{border}.
-However, in our simulations, we find that there is virtually no tangential motion in the dynamics of the standard map (not shown), and we only apply the corrections due to border effects in \eqref{eq:wvld}.
+The thickening of diagonal lines in an RP, caused by tangential motion \cite{rec3, GAO200075}, which occurs when states $\vec{x}_j$ preceding or succeeding a state $\vec{x}_i$ are within the neighborhood of $\vec{x}_i$ (within $\epsilon$), also influences the RQA measures \cite{border}.
+However, this effect mainly arises in flows, and in our simulations we find that there is virtually no tangential motion in the dynamics of the standard map (not shown), and we only apply the corrections due to border effects in \eqref{eq:wvld}.

-In this way, a periodic orbit, which has only one return time (the period itself), will present $\mathrm{RTE} = 0$.
+In this way, a periodic orbit, which has only one return time (the period itself), will have $\mathrm{RTE} = 0$.
 A quasiperiodic orbit, which has three return times, will lead to a low value of $\mathrm{RTE}$, whereas a chaotic orbit will be characterized by a high value of $\mathrm{RTE}$.
-As has been stated, the chaotic orbit that experiences stickiness spends an arbitrarily long time in the neighborhood of an island in which the orbit presents a similar behavior as a quasiperiodic orbit.
+As has been stated, the chaotic orbit that experiences stickiness spends an arbitrarily long time in the neighborhood of an island in which the orbit exhibits similar behavior as a quasiperiodic orbit.
 This fact can be seen from the recurrence matrix shown in Figure \ref{fig:recmats}(c).
 Hence, we expect the RTE of sticky orbits to be smaller than the chaotic ones, but higher than it would be for a quasiperiodic orbit.